Starwort/NEA/docs/all.md

   - A boolean containing whether or not the move being made is a Cheat
   - A boolean containing whether or not the `Card` being moved was Cheated previously
 - `BoardHashTable_LLNode`, which is a linked-list node for use in the hash table (an optimisation enabling the solver to prematurely discard states, based on whether it has encoutered them before or not)

+## Analysis of the Graphical User Interface

+In order to ease development of the Graphical User Interface (GUI), the library `pygubu` was used.
+This allows me to create the components via the editor `pygubu-designer`, as well as connecting the events and bindings, and then write the code to *implement* the callbacks more quickly.
+Using `pygubu` allows the graphics code to stay separate from my own code, with the limited exception that I need to understand that `tkinter` is being used internally, and as such avoid blocking its thread with my operations
 # Planned steps

 ## Release 1 - create solver